vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/holy-ground_Bakker/01_Early_Studies_19862000/10_pArvatIs_Svayavara.md

 In a nutshell, the reformulation and elaboration of the final verses in LiP

-and Māheśvarakhaṇd

-. a is rather unfortunate and illustrates once more the value of the critically edited Skandapurāṇa \(SP\) for the understanding of these two
+and Māheśvarakhaṇḍa is rather unfortunate and illustrates once more the value of the critically edited Skandapurāṇa \(SP\) for the understanding of these two

 vulgate Purāṇa texts.

 Conclusion

-Summarizing, we may say that the corruptions and elaborations in the second part of the text which is without counterpart in the MBh confirm the tentative conclusion reached above, viz. that the Māheśvarakhaṇd

-. a represents a later
+Summarizing, we may say that the corruptions and elaborations in the second part of the text which is without counterpart in the MBh confirm the tentative conclusion reached above, viz. that the Māheśvarakhaṇḍa represents a later

 version of the myth as told in LiP, whereas the wording of the latter deviates again from the text as preserved in the ancient Skandapurāṇa, without

 improving upon it, however, in any respecṭ On the contrary, the collation clearly shows that the corresponding text portions of the Liṅgapurāṇa and

-Māheśvarakhaṇd

-. a successively derived from an archetype that represented a corrupted version of SP.
+Māheśvarakhaṇḍa successively derived from an archetype that represented a corrupted version of SP.
 The Brahmapurāṇa version of the myth is an inde-

-pendent copy of the SP text, which does not seem to have a direct connection with the archetype from which the Liṅgapurāṇa and Māheśvarakhaṇd
+pendent copy of the SP text, which does not seem to have a direct connection with the archetype from which the Liṅgapurāṇa and Māheśvarakhaṇḍa derived.

-. a derived.

 Corruptions and omissions show the dependency of the Brahmapurāṇa on SP